renpy/renpy/sphinx/source/gui.rst

 Sliders are a type of bar that is used in the preferences screen to allow the player to adjust preference with a large number of values.
-By default, the GUI only uses horizontal sliders, but in-game code may also use vertical sliders.
+By default, the GUI only uses horizontal sliders, but a game may also use vertical sliders.

 Sliders are customized with the following images: